 INTRODUCTION

-The guidelines for instructors on this course are exactly as set out in Part 4 of IALA model course L1.1 so are not repeated in this document.
+The guidelines for instructors on this course are exactly as set out in Part 4 of IALA model course L1.1.

 CURRICULUM

-The curriculum for this model course is based on two broad module subject headings and sub-headings.
+The curriculum for this model course is based on two broad modules.
 These are shown in Part 5 of this document.
-Each main module has been broken down into non-prioritised subject elements and sub-elements which show the level of knowledge that the instructor must impart to the course participants in order for them to achieve the specified level of competence.
+Each module has been broken down into non-prioritised subject elements and sub-elements which show the level of knowledge that the instructor must impart to the course participants in order for them to achieve the specified level of competence.

 The levels of competence shown in Part 5 explain what a successful participant should be capable of doing in the workplace on the completion of the model course.
 The objective of each lecture is to ensure that each participant acquires the required level of understanding in each sub-element so that the required learning outcome can be achieved.

 Sub-elements have been grouped into lectures capable of being delivered in 40 minutes under normal circumstances.
-Each Training Organisation will determine the optimum lecture length; the sub-elements it covers and over what period lectures will be delivered.
+Each Training Organisation will determine the optimum lecture length, the sub-elements it covers and over what period lectures will be delivered.

 An example of course planning is shown in Table 1 below.
 Guidance on assessment is at Article 3 below.

-Table 1 is intended only as a guideline which Training Organisations may use to determine their own training programme based on participant numbers; availability and entry-level standards determined from the training needs analysis which is explained more fully at Annex A.
+Table 1 is intended only as a guideline which Training Organisations may use to determine their own training programme based on participant numbers, availability and entry-level standards determined from the training needs analysis, which is explained more fully at Annex A.

 Example Course Outline Planning Programme